MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-teams.md

 ## Example

 Company ABC purchased equipment from an OEM.
 A Company ABC employee has trouble setting up the equipment, and wants an easy way to enable an expert from the OEM to join the call and provide remote assistance.
-The Company ABC employee knows the expert's email, and wants to invite the expert to use Teams desktop join a Remote Assist call.
+The Company ABC employee knows the expert's email and wants to enable the expert to join the Remote Assist call using Teams desktop even if they do not have a Teams license.
 ## Prerequisites

 **Prerequisite for Company ABC tenant:**